 If you had to represent the broadside of “Neighborhood Watch” with one word, what would it be?

 Poet Anjali Khosla: Anty

 Poet Anjali Khosla: I just finished reading Brick Lane by Monica Ali.
 A very good novel!

-Artist Douglas Culhane: Journey to the Ants: A Story of Scientific Exploration by Bert Hölldobler and Edward O. Wilson; The Glass Age by Cole Swensen; George Oppen Selected Prose, Daybooks and Papers Stephen Cope, ed.
+Artist Douglas Culhane: Journey to the Ants: A Story of Scientific Exploration by Bert Hölldobler and Edward O. Wilson; The Glass Age by Cole Swensen; Selected Prose, Daybooks, and Papers, of George Oppen, edited by Stephen Cope.

 Seen any good art lately?

 Artist Douglas Culhane: The Poussin show at the Met was sumptuous and revelatory.
 Elizabeth Terhune at Metaphor Gallery in Brooklyn—rich, difficult, and frequently beautiful paintings in a world all their own.

 Poet Anjali Khosla: Lots of gratitude to the artist and to the editors of Broadsided.
 You were the first editors to accept my poetry for publication, the first artist to illustrate it, and perhaps the only artist to ever illustrate it.
 Cheers.